Majoring in Chemistry at E-town College

 By integrating foundation business and economics courses with a strong chemistry curriculum, this concentration prepares students for sales or management positions within the chemical, medical, and related industries.
 Many students pursuing this concentration will still elect to conduct independent research to further increase their marketability when they enter the workforce.

 Introduces students to the field of forensic science, preparing them for graduate school or for a career in the laboratory.
 This degree track focuses on the application of chemistry in crime laboratories where evidence from crime scenes is analyzed.
 Paint chips, broken glass, gunshot residues, fire remains, legal and illegal drugs, and bodily fluids are typically analyzed as a part of coursework.
-This concentration provides a fundamental background in chemistry, along with additional courses that would be of benefit for someone interested in pursuing a career in forensic science, or considering matriculating into the police academy.
+The forensic chemistry major provides a fundamental background in chemistry, along with additional courses that would be of benefit for someone interested in pursuing a career in forensic science, or considering matriculating into the police academy.